Databases¶

 coerce the types of all values in the table to an integer before performing the

 comparison.
-If your table contains the values 'abc', 'def' and you
+If your table contains the values 'abc'

 will always cast the value to a string before using it in a query.